arxae/Benhart/README.md

 BenhartMarkdown.BulletList(LogLevel, IEnumerable, title)
 BenhartMarkdown.Paragraph(LogLevel, text, title)
 ```
 If you just want to copy/paste the output for HTML, then you should keep in mind the time output.
 Normally, Benhart outputs the time with each call, this is not Markdown and will not be parsed.
 To circumvent this, manually remove the time entries or turn of time output completely by setting Benhart.ShowTime to false.

-Updating the value can be done by the same method, just use the same name

 The display and window can be configured using these properties:
 ``` csharp